We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 Error / Confusion Matrixes

 An error, or confusion matrix is a tool used to measure the success rate of your statistical analysis.
-It can take rules pertaining to specific data like monetary value or time between clicks, and see how well these rules fared historically.
+It can make rules pertaining to specific data like monetary value or time between clicks, and see how well these rules fared historically.

 The biggest challenge of fraud detection is that the rules of the game keep changing.
 This is due to four key factors: